walkthetalk/zircon/docs/syscalls/vmar_map.md

 - **ZX_VM_SPECIFIC_OVERWRITE**  Same as **ZX_VM_SPECIFIC**, but can
   overlap another mapping.
 It is still an error to partially-overlap another VMAR.
-  If the range meets these requirements, it will atomically (with respect to all other map/unmap/protect operations) replace existing mappings in the area.
+  If the range meets these requirements, it will atomically (with respect to all other map/unmap/protect operations) replace existing mappings in the range specified by *vmar_offset* and *len*.
+If that range partially overlaps any mappings, then the portions of those mappings outside the range will remain mapped.
 - **ZX_VM_PERM_READ**  Map *vmo* as readable.
 It is an error if *handle* does not have **ZX_VM_CAN_MAP_READ** permissions, the *handle* does not have the **ZX_RIGHT_READ** right, or the *vmo* handle does not have the